Kkresge/Writing/README.md

 # Writing

 Here you'll find some samples of my technical writing.
 For context, I've also provided a brief overview of each article below.
-All of my documentation is written using Markdown syntax and stylized with CSS.
+All of my documentation is written using Markdown syntax.